mendersoftware/mender-docs/04.Operating-System-updates-Debian-family/02.Convert-a-Mender-Debian-image/docs.md

 The `mender-convert` utility can be used to convert existing disk images for use with Mender.
-It will generate a new disk image with two rootfs partitions, install a bootloader that supports booting either of the root partitions and install the Mender client and its configuration.
+It will generate a new disk image with two rootfs partitions, install a bootloader that supports booting either of the root partitions and install the Mender-update client and its associated files and configuration.

 The output of `mender-convert` is:
 * The converted disk image described above ready to be flashed into an SD card.